 What does a typical Sunday morning look like?
 Sunday mornings involve a combination of fellowship, service, study, and worship.
-We have a team who mets at 9:00 a.m. to prepare backpacks for our Backpack Mission Outreach.
 At 9:30 Sunday School classes are held for all ages.
-10:45 begins an hour of worship with two distinct styles of worship (Sanctuary service - traditional; Family Life service - contemporary).
+10:45 begins an hour of blended worship service.
 Following worship there are regularly scheduled fellowship meals and other opportunities for outreach and service.

 Can I participate in communion if I'm not a member?
 Communion is served on the first Sunday of each month and on special occasions throughout the year.
-Communion in the United Methodist Church is an open communion; we invite all to share in the receiving of the bread and wine.
+Communion in Sapulpa Methodist Church is an open communion; we invite all to share in the receiving of the bread and wine.

-Children are also invited to receive Holy Commuion.
+Children are also invited to receive Holy Communion.
 We leave the decision to the parents as to when they feel their children are ready to participate.

 A Professing Member is a child, youth, or adult who in addition to being baptized has made public and personal profession of faith.
 This profession usually includes an acknowledgment of their need for God's forgiveness and grace, an affirmation of belief in Jesus Christ as Savior and Lord, and an expression of desire to be a follower and disciple of Christ.